PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 16:29:09
+Last updated: 2024-04-05 16:29:42
-Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut